-In the last three years, five sales have taken place.
-One sale was in 2016, two sales occurred in 2017 and two sales occurred in 2018.
-At least one transaction took place in each of the three designated neighborhoods.
-These sales generally showed that the market values had increased substantially in comparison to our current assessed values.
-As a result, values increased by double digits for the sixth straight year.
+In the last three years, seven sales have taken place.
+Two sales occurred in 2017, two sales occurred in 2018 and three sales occurred in 2019.
+At least two transactions took place in each of the three designated neighborhoods.
+These sales showed that the market values continued to increase in comparison to our current assessed values.
+As a result, values increased by over 8% this year.